RohanR2501/SC1015_Earthquake-Prediction_MiniProject/README.md

 # SC1015 MiniProject: Earthquake Magnitude Prediction

 ### Important!
 The Data Preprocessing and Exploratory analysis ipynb file isn't being completely displayed on github due to some issues with importing the folium library.
-Please download the datasets(earthquake dataset and tectonic plates) and the raw code to view/run it on your local machine
+Please download the datasets(earthquake dataset and tectonic plates) and the raw code to view/run it on your local machine.

 ## Introduction/Practical Motivation: